 Buy a Green Screen

 If you shoot corporate videos, be sure to install a green screen in your home office.
-Green screens create a level of consistency to videos and provide a clean, professional look.
+Green screens create a level of consistency to videos and provide a clean, professional look regardless what other home office gadgets you use for your productions.

 Install Sound Buffering Panels